Tag: standard

 We can put an end to month-day-year dates

 What is today’s date?
-If you answered this question with March 29, 2024 (read March the twenty-ninth, two thousand and twenty-four), you should go on reading.
+If you answered this question with November 21, 2024 (read November the twenty-first, two thousand and twenty-four), you should go on reading.

 Visual comparison of date formats